postsharp/postsharp-emails/150-eligibility-and-diagnostics.md

 }
 ```

-This aspect will be applied with a Fabric which makes it much simpler to apply widely.
+This aspect will be applied with a Fabric, which simplifies its widespread application.
 That Fabric is reproduced below.

 ```c#
 using Metalama.Framework.Fabrics;